nine7nine/Linux-NSPA/Documentation/userspace-api/winesync.rst

   Acquisition is atomic and totally ordered with respect to other operations on the same object.
-If two wait operations (with different ``owner`` identifiers) are queued on the same mutex, only one is signaled.
-If two wait operations are queued on the same semaphore, and a value of one is posted to it, only one is signaled.
+If two wait operations (with different ``owner`` identifiers) are queued on the same mutex, both with the ``WINESYNC_WAIT_FLAG_GET`` flag set, only one is signaled.
+  If two wait operations are queued on the same semaphore, both with the ``WINESYNC_WAIT_FLAG_GET`` flag set, and a value of one is posted to it, only one is signaled.
 The order in which threads are signaled is not specified.

+  On the other hand, if neither waiter specifies ``WINESYNC_WAIT_FLAG_GET``, and the object becomes signaled, both waiters will be woken, and the object will not be modified.
+If one waiter specifies ``WINESYNC_WAIT_FLAG_GET``, that waiter will be woken and will acquire the object; it is unspecified whether the other waiter will be woken.

-  If an inconsistent mutex is acquired, the ioctl fails with ``EOWNERDEAD``.
-Although this is a failure return, the function may otherwise be considered successful.
-The mutex is marked as owned by the given owner (with a recursion count of 1) and as no longer inconsistent, and ``index`` is still set to the index of the mutex.
+  If a mutex is inconsistent (in which case it is unacquired and therefore signaled), the ioctl fails with ``EOWNERDEAD``.
+Although this is a failure return, the function may otherwise be considered successful, and ``index`` is still set to the index of the mutex.
+If ``WINESYNC_WAIT_FLAG_GET`` is specified for said mutex, the mutex is marked as owned by the given owner (with a recursion count of 1) and as no longer inconsistent.

   It is valid to pass the same object more than once.
 If a wakeup occurs due to that object being signaled, ``index`` is set to the